1972 UCI Track Cycling World Championships

 The 1972 UCI Track Cycling World Championships were the World Championship for track cycling.
 They took place in Marseille, France, in 1972.
 Due to the 1972 Summer Olympics only six events were contested, 4 for men (3 for professionals, 1 for amateurs) and 2 for women.

+In the same period, the 1972 UCI Road World Championships were organized in Gap.